steleman/realtek-r8126-fc39/README.md

 # Realtek r8126 Ethernet driver for Linux Kernels >= 6.9

-This is a port of the r8216 Realetk Ethernet driver that compiles and works with Linux Kernels >= 6.9.X.
+This is a port of the r8126 Realetk Ethernet driver that compiles and works with Linux Kernels >= 6.9.X.
 It is based on the "official" Realtek driver as published by Realtek.

-The bulk of the changes are in `src/r8126_n.c` and `rtl_eeprom.c`.
+The bulk of the changes are in `src/r8126_n.c` and `src/rtl_eeprom.c`.

 ## Installation